stompkins7192/HST_Builder/README.md

    CORES    --  The cores argument to ProPane.
 Integer.

    REM  -- Remove indivudual skymaps after ProPane runs?
 Default true.
 'TRUE' or 'FALSE'   .
 Must be in ALL CAPS because R.

+   WCS -- Target WCS system.
+Default of 'N' will find see the most common WCS system in the headers and use that.
+Code will fail if an invalid system is chosen or no matches are found.
+May require research on older WCS systems if desired.

+   The WCS argument must be a substring/string that will be found in the WCSNAME header keyword.
+The 'GAIAeDR3' string should appear in GAIA DR3 alligned WCS.
+Though one can subsest to "DR3" and it will look for the "DR3" substring in the list of WCSNAMES.